isomerpages/moe-concordpri/_for-parents/P1 Parents/Administrative Matters.md

 **9.**     **Apply for POSB Smart Buddy Watch**

-Our school canteen and bookshop accept cashless payments via the POSB Smart Buddy watch.
+<p style="text-align:justify">Our school canteen and bookshop accept cashless payments via the POSB Smart Buddy watch.
 If you would like to register your child for a POSB Smart Buddy watch, please refer to this <a href="/files/Smart Buddy.pdf">pamphlet</a> for more details.

 **10.**  **Complete Student Details Form (SDF)**

-Parents are to submit/verify their child/ward’s particulars on the SDF Portal from end-Nov.
+<p style="text-align:justify">Parents are to submit/verify their child/ward’s particulars on the SDF Portal from end-Nov.
 School will provide more information once we received from MOE.